 Amethyst turned her head to look behind her, shuffling her paws a bit.
 Her whiskers fluttered in annoyance at the simple question.
 “I see a forest.”

 “Okay.”
 Amber was now staring at Amethyst, and her voice took on a hard tone.
-She blinked for a second, and then her eyes opened and shone more than they ever did.
-Amethyst realized in horror that the cats’ eyes were now free of pupils, and was just two pools of bright light.
+She blinked for a second, her eyes staying closed for longer then Amethyst thought they should have.
+All of a sudden, Amber's eyes opened and shone more than they ever did.
+Amethyst realized in horror that the cat’s eyes were now free of pupils, and was just two pools of bright light.
 “Look again.”

 Disturbed, Amethyst ignored the agitated retorts swirling in her mind and looked at the forest again.
 This time, she didn’t have to squint.
 The opacus clouds from the sky were gone, and the dense fog that shrouded the forest was gone, too.